InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 Note: Always check the release notes or changelog for any important updates or breaking changes before updating.

+## Resetting the CLI State

+If you need to reset the state of the CLI, you can simply delete the data directory.
+This will clear all stored data and allow you to start fresh.
+Here's how to do it:

+Note: Be cautious when using this method, as it will erase all local data.
+Make sure you have backups of any important information before proceeding.

 ## How It Works

 1. **Setup**: You need three Ethereum addresses: